vatpac-technology/sops/docs/terminal/sydney.md

 The RNP-W commences inside CTA (except aircraft maintaining the MSA via SC2WA).
 SY TCU shall clear aircraft to leave CTA via the approach and transfer them to **CN ADC** no later than SC2WI.
 CN ADC will issue onwards clearance into the CN CTR.

 ### YWLM STARs
 YWLM arrivals from the south and west will transit the SY TCU as they descend.
-BIK/KAT will provide these aircraft with their STAR clearance and initial descent, before conduct heads-up coordination with the relevant SY TCU controller to facilitate further descent.
+BIK/KAT will provide these aircraft with their STAR clearance and initial descent, before conducting heads-up coordination with the relevant SY TCU controller to facilitate further descent.

 IFR aircraft which depart from the SY TMA with ADES YWLM must be issued STAR clearance by SY TCU.